We found 5 providers with an interest in gastrointestinal problems near Norwich, CT.

 All Interests: Breast Surgery, Rectal Surgery, Colon Problems

-Ms. Marie Healy's specialty is acupuncture.
-Her areas of expertise include hepatitis, infertility, and nambudripad's allergy elimination techniques (NAET).
+Ms. Marie Healy works as an acupuncturist.
+Areas of expertise for Ms. Healy include hepatitis, infertility, and nambudripad's allergy elimination techniques (NAET).

 Relevant Interests: , gastrointestinal problems (digestive disorders)